Opportunities: Vacancies, Postdoctoral fellows, Postgraduate studies

 Interested applicants are invited to seek a host via the Members of the IDM.
 Contact details are provided online.
 Please provide a full academic CV when first enquiring.

-Note the UCT Guidelines for other general information, which apply for any postdoctoral fellow appointed in the IDM.
+Note the UCT Guidelines for other general information, which apply to any postdoctoral fellow appointed in the IDM.

 POSTDOCTORAL FELLOWSHIP in the UCT HIV-TB Immunology Group

 Applications are invited from suitably qualified candidates for a POSTDOCTORAL FELLOWSHIP in the UCT HIV-TB Immunology Group - a group of the Institute of Infectious Disease and Molecular Medicine (IDM), UCT.